joj-macho/Pythological-Playground/address-book/README.md

 Add New Contact:

 Enter the Name:
-> adam
+> Alice
 Enter the Phone Number:
 > 123456789
 Enter the email:
-> adam@email.com
+> alice@email.com
-The name Adam has been added to your contacts.
+The name Alice has been added to your contacts.
 Select a what you want to do between 1 and 8:
 1. Add New Contact
 2. Update Contact Information